Skip to content

 conference pear

-Onward is a yellow dessert pear with an orange or russet blush.
-With creamy-white soft, melt-in-the-mouth flesh and a predominantly sweet flavour with just the right hint of pear-drop acidity, it’s equally good eaten fresh from the tree, poached or baked.
-An RHS award winner, it’s a strong and reliable mid-season cropper which is ready to pick in mid September.
+'Beurré Hardy' is a delicious heritage dessert pear with nice russeting and superb flavour.
+With creamy-white soft, melt-in-the-mouth flesh and a predominantly sweet flavour - with just the right hint of aromatic rose - it’s equally good eaten fresh from the tree, poached or baked.
+An RHS award winner, it’s a strong and reliable cropper which is ready to pick from late September.

 onward pear

-Williams pears are a versatile variety which are delicious eaten straight from the garden, but chefs swear by them for cooking (check out Jamie Oliver’s poached pear recipe).
-Originating from the 1700s, Williams (or as it’s known in the US, Bartlett) is the variety used for tinned pears as it keeps its juiciness and holds its shape best when cooked or preserved.
+'Green Williams' pears are a versatile variety which are delicious eaten straight from the garden, but chefs swear by them for cooking (check out Jamie Oliver’s poached pear recipe).
+Originating from the 1700s, 'Green Williams' (or as it’s known in the US, 'Bartlett') is the variety used for tinned pears as it keeps its juiciness and holds its shape best when cooked or preserved.

 williams pear